 Commercial Management Fee and Working Capital Payments.
-Taurus Tankers provides commercial services to pool participants and otherwise administers the pool in exchange for a fee currently equal to \$275 per vessel per day plus 1.25% of the gross revenues attributable to the participant's vessels.
+Taurus Tankers LR2 Pool provides commercial services to pool participants and otherwise administers the pool in exchange for a fee currently equal to \$275 per vessel per day plus 1.25% of the gross revenues attributable to the participant's vessels.

 Upon delivery of each of our vessels to the Taurus Tankers LR2 Pool, we are required to advance \$250,000 for working capital purposes, plus approximately 2,000 metric tonnes of bunkers.
 We may be required to advance additional working capital funds from time to time.
 Working capital advances will be returned to us when a vessel no longer participates in the pool, less any set-offs for outstanding liabilities or contingencies.
-Please read Item 18 - Financial Statements: Note 13(h) - Related Party Transactions
+Please read Item 18 - Financial Statements: Note 16h - Related Party Transactions

 Term and Termination.
 There is no specific expiration date for the Taurus Pooling Agreement.
-However, the pool may be wound up upon unanimous agreement of all participants or upon 180 days advance notice by Taurus Tankers.
+However, the pool may be wound up if there are no participants.
 A pool participant may withdraw from the Taurus Tankers LR2 Pool upon at least 90 days' notice and shall cease to participate in the Taurus Tankers LR2 Pool if, among other things, it materially breaches the Taurus Pooling Agreement and fails to resolve the breach within a specified cure period or experiences certain bankruptcy events.

-Acquisition of Teekay's Commercial and Technical Operations (TTOL)
+Teekay's Commercial and Technical Operations (TTOL)

-On August 1, 2014, we purchased from Teekay Corporation a 50% interest in TTOL, which owns conventional tanker commercial management and technical management operations, including direct ownership in three commercially managed tanker pools (as described above), for an aggregate price of approximately \$23.5 million, including net working capital.
-As consideration for this acquisition, we issued to Teekay Corporation 4.2 million Class B common shares, which had an approximate value of \$17 million, or \$4.03 per share, on the acquisition closing date.
-In addition, we reimbursed Teekay Corporation for \$6.5 million of working capital we assumed from Teekay Corporation in connection with the purchase.
+On August 1, 2014, we purchased from Teekay Corporation a 50% interest in TTOL, which owns conventional tanker commercial management and technical management operations, including direct ownership in three commercially managed tanker pools (as described above), for an aggregate price of approximately \$23.7 million, including net working capital.
+As consideration for this acquisition, we issued to Teekay Corporation 4.2 million Class B common shares, which had an approximate value of \$17.0 million, or \$4.03 per share, on the acquisition closing date.
+In addition, we reimbursed Teekay Corporation for \$6.7 million of working capital we assumed from Teekay Corporation in connection with the purchase.